In 2021, the Ever Given shipping container held up nearly $60 billion worth of trade when it got wedged in the Suez canal.

 What is a bottleneck in business?

-A bottleneck is a point of congestion in a workflow or process that creates a backlog.
-When part of your system is at maximum capacity, this can impact productivity, costs and relationships with customers and suppliers.
+The definition of bottleneck refers to a point of congestion in a workflow or process that creates a backlog.
+Understanding the bottleneck meaning in this context is crucial because it can impact productivity, costs and relationships with customers and suppliers.

 The type of bottleneck in business depends on the cause.
 Usually, we can break these down into three sources: